cibaca/card-game-dapp/README.md

 # Tech Stack
 1. Solidity - We are using Solidity for developing smart contracts for deck of 52 cards as well the Guess the Card game.
-3. Arbitrum One - Platform where we will deploy pour application as it had quiet low fee compared to other platforms
+3. Arbitrum One - Platform where we will deploy our application as it had quiet low fee compared to other platforms
 4. RemiX - IDE for developing and testing our smart contracts.
 5. Integrations - We are still researching on what would be the most appropriate tech for building UI and if we could integrate with something like Pygame